 Early in my career as a clinical psychologist, I received an invitation to present a stress management seminar to 150 teachers at a local high school.
-After racing to the seminar location through a horrific traffic jam, shortly after hospitalizing a suicidal client in the middle of a 13 -hour workday while grieving the death of a close family member, I reeked of stress.
+After racing to the seminar location through a horrific traffic jam, shortly after hospitalizing a suicidal client in the middle of a 13-hour workday while grieving the death of a close family member, I reeked of stress.
 In fact, my stress level appeared so evident that several participants coldly advised me to manage my stress before offering advice to others on the topic.
 Quite humbled, I affirmed, “Psychologist, De-stress thyself.”

 After 20 years of practicing as a clinical psychologist, I still struggle with managing my stress at times.
 However, in observing my own life and the lives of many clients I serve, I have identified seven major factors that affect stress: Body, Emotions, Space, Money, Attitude, Relationships, Time (BE SMART).
-Here are a few reminder tips to ease stress.

 Seven Tips to BE SMART about Easing Stress